 Indicate the quantity of the Schedule 1 chemical which is anticipated to be produced.
-Please ensure that the unit of weight has been indicated by checking the relevant box (kg or g) at the top of the form or by entering the unit of weight alongside the figure.
-Please note all quantities should be declared to three figures in accordance with the rounding rules agreed by the Executive Council (EC-XIX/DEC.5, see Section 3.2).
+Ensure that the unit of weight has been indicated by checking the relevant box (kg or g) at the top of the form or by entering the unit of weight alongside the figure.
+All quantities should be declared to three figures in accordance with the rounding rules agreed by the Executive Council (Reference EC-XIX/DEC.5, dated 7 April 2000).